 Both co-ops and internships are...

-- Paid, full-time, career-related opportunities that allow students to gain real-world experience in their chosen field prior to graduation.
+- Paid, career-related opportunities that allow students to gain real-world experience in their chosen field prior to graduation.
 Employers often consider internships/co-ops as a prerequisite to obtaining full-time employment

 - A chance for students to test drive career paths, companies, and even locations